Initial Radiation Therapy Certification and Registration

 should keep a few things in mind:

-- Candidates for primary certification may mail their application up to three months prior to their anticipated graduation date.
+- Candidates for primary certification and registration may mail their application up to three months prior to their anticipated graduation date.

 - All photos, signatures, and dates of signatures on an application form must occur